e-kwsm/fj-fftw3/README.md

 ======
 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

 **WARNING** There is a bug in the single precision SVE code.
+This bug is currently under investigation.
+It may be fixed in the future.

-This is a fork of the [FFTW3](https://github.com/FFTW/fftw3) for the Armv8-A 64-bit architecture (AArch64) with 512-bit Scalable Vector Extension (SVE) support.
+This is a fork of the [FFTW3](https://github.com/FFTW/fftw3) for the Armv8-A 64-bit architecture (AArch64) with Scalable Vector Extension (SVE) support based on [rdolbeau/fftw3](https://github.com/rdolbeau/fftw3).

 See the [FFTW](http://www.fftw.org/) home page for more information.